Kënga Magjike: 2006–present

 This format was later replaced by the current system, where groups of songs are presented weekly in the E Diela Shqiptare (The Albanian Sunday) show on Klan TV hosted by Ardit Gjebrea.
 Established singers automatically pass to the semi-finals stage, while newcomers must rely on the verdict of a professional jury.
 Once the semi-finalists are determined and their acts are performed in the semis, it is the singers themselves who must vote for each other in a 1-through-30 (skipping 23, 25, 27, 28 and 29) point system to determine both the songs that will reach the finals and their final ranking.
 The professional jury, the organizers of the festival and the TV station are tasked with determining the titles of the prizes that each finalist will be awarded.

 Following criticism for the use of playback in the delivery of songs, the organizers decided to limit the use of playback to just the weekly presentation stage in 2015.
 Established singers are allowed to use playback in this phase, while newcomers must sing live in order to receive a verdict by the jury.
 Nonetheless, the semi-finals and the final must all be delivered live by both established and debuting singers.

 The festival has been praised for the diversity of music it has brought to the public, providing a great mixture of singers and bands from Albania with those from neighboring countries, a large portion coming from Kosovo, North Macedonia, Montenegro and other areas.
 Kënga Magjike has also been the stage for many comebacks of famous Albanian singers that reside in other countries, as well as artists which have contributed to the Albanian music industry in the past.
 Songs from this contest have resulted in numerous memorable hits for Albanians throughout the world.
 Compared to its main competitors, Kënga Magjike features more bubble-gum and commercialized music, contrasting with the predominantly alternative and rock genres featured in Top Awards on Top Channel, while not being as exclusively prohibitive as Festivali i Këngës, which typically admits only professional vocalists.

-Presenter Ardit Gjebrea announced that during 2020, Kënga Magjike will not be done and will return in 2021.
+Presenter Ardit Gjebrea announced that the competition would be postponed in 2020 and would return in 2021.
+The competition was also not held in 2023.